android-coco/litaotao.github.io/_posts/new-spark/2016-02-01-introduction-to-spark.md

 - speed up iteration computing over hadoop.
     + use memory + disk instead of disk as data storage medium
-    + design a new programming modal, RDD, which make the data processing more graceful [RDD transformation, action, distributed jobs, tasks and stages]
+    + design a new programming modal, RDD, which make the data processing more graceful [RDD transformation, action, distributed jobs, stages and tasks]

 ![introduction-to-spark-4.jpg](../images/introduction-to-spark-4.jpg)
 ![introduction-to-spark-5.jpg](../images/introduction-to-spark-5.jpg)

-## 3. 如何决定是否选用 spark
+## 3. 为何选用 spark

 - designed, implemented and used as libs, instead of specialized systems;